Model scenario - fictional brokerage

 Any agent can estimate a market value.
 But the owner's question is a different one: "At which price should I list?"
 The market value is the likely sale price - the listing price is a strategic decision.
 Too high → the property sits, becomes shopworn, the price gets cut.
 Too low → sold quickly, but commission given away.

 The optimal listing price depends on: How urgently does the owner want to sell?
 What is current demand?
 How many comparable properties are on the market?
-No human can optimise that for 15 properties at once.
+No human can keep optimising that across the whole portfolio - on average 3 to 4 properties per agent, over 32 agents.
 A model can.

-+3% listing price above the optimum = +34 days of marketing
++3% listing price above the optimum = depending on location +7 to +20 days of marketing

 And in the end it is usually cut to the optimal price anyway - just with the stigma of a price reduction.